-Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; in north Atlanta, provide nutritional counseling for patients with digestive disorders.
+Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; in north Atlanta, provide nutritional counseling for patients with digestive disorders.
 They believe that nutrition plays an integral part in the management and prevention of many Gastrointestinal disorders and diseases such as Liver Disease, GERD, and Irritable Bowel Syndrome (IBS).
 A simple diet change can alleviate or end painful symptoms for many patients.
 The experts at Digestive Care Physicians can help you learn more about healthy eating by creating a customized nutritional profile. sample meal plans, shopping and cooking tips and a detailed discussion of your diet prescription.

 If you have any of the conditions listed below, you can benefit from the FODMAP Diet.

 Did You Know?